hamishwillee/poxygen/README.md

 ## Overview

 This Python script can be used to generate Gitbook-compatible markdown from Doxygen C++ XML.
+An example of the rendered output can be seen on gitbook here: [DroneCore](https://docs.dronecore.io/en/api_reference/classdronecore_1_1_telemetry.html).

 The location of the XML and output files is specified in the script (relative to DOXYGEN_ROOT_DIR).

 The output format currently "largely" follows DOxygen HTML output and is fully linked.